protono/hello-algo/algos.md

 - **Huffman encoding**: Huffman encoding is a greedy algorithm for lossless data compression.
 By constructing the Huffman tree, the two nodes with the smallest frequency of occurrence are selected and merged each time, and the weighted path length (ie, the code length) of the finally obtained Huffman tree is the smallest.
 - **Dijkstra's Algorithm**: It is a greedy algorithm that solves the problem of the shortest path from a given source vertex to the rest of the vertices.

-15.2. fractional bag problem
+### 15.2 fractional bag problem

 >**Question**
 >Given $n$ items, the $ith$ item has weight $wgt[i-1]$, value $val[i-1]$, and a bag with capacity $cap$.
-Each item can only be selected once, but a part of the item can be selected.
-The value is calculated according to the selected weight ratio.
+Each item can only be selected once, **but a part of the item can be selected.
+The value is calculated according to the selected weight ratio**.
 What is the maximum value of the items in the bag without exceeding the bag capacity?

 ![Fig. 分数背包问题的示例数据](./pictures/15.2.0.1.png)